Farringdon, Hampshire: Notable people and buildings

-The very first Cadbury Milk Tray advert was filmed in Lower Farringdon, by Woodside Road, along the old Meon Valley Railway.
+The first Cadbury Milk Tray advert was filmed in Lower Farringdon, by Woodside Road, along the old Meon Valley Railway.

-The famous Beagley brothers (Thomas, Henry and John), who all represented Hampshire at cricket (Thomas even played for England), all came from the village.
-Their roots in the Alton area predate the Elizabethan era.
+The Beagley brothers (Thomas, Henry and John), who represented Hampshire at cricket (Thomas played for England), came from the village.

+Reverend Thomas Henry Sparshott was born in Farringdon.

 Transport

 Farringdon's closest railway station is at Alton, 2.8 miles (4.5 km) north of the village.
 The A32 passing through Lower Farringdon was formerly a major route, but the old Alton-Gosport road is passed to the west and east by two major trunk routes, the M3 and the A3(M).
 As result, traffic density through Farringdon is relatively light.
 A 30 mph limit is in force.